alexch/codelikethis/public/lessons/agile_development/inceptions.md

 5. Estimate Stories
 6. Prioritize Stories into a Backlog (across Epics)

-# Estimation and Prioritization

-* Estimation and Prioritization go hand in hand
-  * You shouldn’t prioritize until there’s an estimate, but you shouldn’t estimate until you know it’s near the top of the (unestimated) pile
-  * Sometimes unexpectedly high or low estimates will change the priority
-* Estimation is a technical task, prioritization is a customer task
-  * (except with chores)
-  * (and sometimes bugs)
-* Prioritize as "A-B-C" at first
-  * high-med-low or must-have/nice-to-have/meh
-* Write detailed stories for A's first, then B's, then C's

-# How to Prioritize?

-It’s up to the customer, BUT here are some guidelines:

-* - prioritize by business value (higher value first)
-* - prioritize by risk (higher risk first)
-* - prioritize by effort (easy wins first)
-* - prioritize by simplicity (technical merit first, e.g. code quality or UI consistency or system stability)
-* - prioritize by cost (but weigh dev hours against cash expenses)

 # Iteration Zero

 * sometimes inceptions reveal that a project is not yet ready to build